WaffleThief123/u2f-garden/content/why-u2f.md

 # Why using it matters

 By using two forms of authentication, you make it harder for malicious individuals to impersonate you.
 Website breaches happen on an unfortunately regular basis; websites like [Have I Been Pwned](https://haveibeenpwned.com/) have been showing how important it is to choose strong passwords.

-But passwords are only one step of a security system.
+Passwords are only one step of your security system.
+You should be using the 'Something you Know, Something you Have, Something you Control' method that you learned about earlier on this page.
+Risks of not following this system can include (but are not limited to) the following.

 * Gaining access to your Google account creates a means to change your passwords elsewhere
 * If someone changes your bank password, they can control parts of your finances